top of page

 Q: How did the Sanchez Greenway come about?
 A: The Sanchez Greenway is a partnership between Friends of Sanchez and Friends of the Urban Forest to

 Q: Who can participate in the Greenway?
 A: Homeowners who live along Slow Sanchez, which are the blocks of Sanchez between 23rd Street and Day Street.
+Phase 1 will focus on Sanchez homeowners between 27th and 28th.

 Q: How can I apply to be part of the Greenway?
 A: Sanchez homeowners can apply by Requesting a Sidewalk Garden through the Friends of the Urban Forest website.
 Homeowners must agree to maintain their sidewalk gardens, however Friends of Slow Sanchez will provide volunteer gardeners to help.
 Renters can also apply, provided they have landlord approval.